Classes and Workshops

 Squiggly fun for the whole family.
 Learn the care and feeding of red worms and discover how they can help you turn fruit and vegetable scraps from the kitchen into food for your garden or houseplants.
 Children should be at least five years of age to participate.
 Participants receive a worm bin and red worms to take home.
 Information is free, if you don’t want a bin and worms you can come for free!

-Date: Thursday, October 23, Time: 6 – 8 p.m.
-Location: Columbia Springs, Swift Classroom
+Date: Saturday, October 10, Time: 10 a.m. – Noon Location: Columbia Springs, Swift Classroom

 MASTER COMPOSTER/RECYCLER TRAINING

 Want to learn more about all things sustainable and join our community of Master Composter/Recyclers who are helping to make a better world?
-Apply for our annual training cohort for the 2015 Master Composter/Recycler training.
+The Master Composter/Recycler training program covers all information in our workshops and more.
+Apply for our annual training cohort for the 2016 Master Composter/Recycler training.

 Master Composter/Recycler workshops are sponsored by Clark County Environmental Services.